Anshul7457/Bootcamp-project-2/README.md

 ##  Getting Started

-   *  Simply download the ./sudoku-solver.cpp./ file found in the ./Bootcamp-project-2/./ directory.
+   *  Simply download the ./ sudoku-solver.cpp ./ file found in the ./ Bootcamp-project-2/ ./ directory.
 Run it using any standard C++ compiler.
 In case of any errors or compatibility issues,submit an issue in this git.

   * There are two ways to to input the Sudoku puzzle after downloading the code.

     - The user can either input the values manually one-by-one when the program is running.

     - The user can write all the values into a file, seperated by whitespaces.
 The file can have any name or extension.
-When the program is running, the user will be prompted to simply enter the name of the file (with extension).Look at the ./sample.txt./ file in the same directory for example of input.
+When the program is running, the user will be prompted to simply enter the name of the file (with extension).Look at the ./ sample.txt ./ file in the same directory for example of input.
 ##  How It Works
 I've written a simple algorithm to give an idea of how the program works which uses backtracking.